 We have a variety of programs available for students.
 At the undergraduate level, we offer the BA in Anthropology and the BA or BS in Sociology as well as minors in Anthropology, Sociology, and Nonprofit Studies.
 At the graduate level, we offer the master’s degree in Anthropology and the Graduate Certificate in Nonprofit Studies.

 Please take the time to read through our website and learn more about who we are, what we do, and the resources available to students.
 As a department, we strive to create a supportive learning environment where student success matters.
 Talk to our students: They will tell you that they are not strangers to our faculty and that our department is one in which student advising and mentoring is a priority.
 We are very proud of our current students, and our alumni.

 Stop by the department sometime to talk to us more about what we do and the role we play at Southern Miss.
-If you are a student, ask whether we think a degree in anthropology or sociology is right for you.
 We are here to help you succeed, in and out of the classroom.

 Thanks for visiting our site, and we look forward to seeing you in person!

 WHAT OUR STUDENTS SAY ABOUT US